 Your child’s teenage years are often approached with a great deal of apprehension.
 Physical and emotional changes, coupled with still maturing ways of thinking, can make these years difficult to navigate for teens and their parents.
 Firm boundaries, open communication and healthy habits encouraged by you will help your child transition into adulthood.

-While your child may now be prone to fewer bouts of common illness due to a more developed immune system, regular yearly check-ups with his or her pediatrician are still very important.
+While your teenager may now be prone to fewer bouts of common illness due to a more developed immune system, regular yearly physical check-ups with his or her pediatrician are still very important.

 Adolescents should also be kept up-to-date on their immunizations.